n2n0n00/buttonbuzzv1/README.md

 ## License

-This library is licensed under the MIT License.
+This library is licensed under the ISC License.

 ## Credits